Interrogating basal ganglia reinforcement with deep brain stimulation in Parkinson’s disease.

 3. Aim 3: Develop a neuroprosthetic brain-computer interface that aims to modulate basal ganglia reinforcement.

-ReinforceBG deviates from outdated models on pro- vs. antikinetic Go and NoGo pathways and promises a holistic reinforcement-centered view of basal ganglia function.
+ReinforceBG deviates from outdated models on pro- vs. antikinetic Go and NoGo pathways and promises a holistic-reinforcement centred view of basal ganglia function.
+It will leverage the unprecedented spatiotemporal precision of neuromodulation for the development of an innovative brain circuit intervention that modulates neural reinforcement in real time.

 Future Implications